ethereum/ethereum-org-website/src/content/guides/index.md

 1. [How to revoke smart contract access to your crypto funds](/guides/how-to-revoke-token-access/) - If you suddenly see a transaction in your wallet that you did not initiate, this guide will teach you how to prevent that from happening again.

-2. [How to identify scam tokens](/guides/how-to-id-scam-tokens/) - What are scam tokens, how do they make themselves look legitimate, and how to identify them to avoid the scam.
+2. [How to identify scam tokens](/guides/how-to-id-scam-tokens/) - What are scam tokens, how do they make themselves look legitimate, and how to identify them to protect yourself and avoid being scammed.

 ## Using Ethereum